 Group Travel

 One of my favorite types of travel to plan is group trips.
 I have two types of group trips: ones that I personally host and ones that are hosted by a group leader.
 For groups that I host, I simply select a destination I want to travel to and then invite everyone I know to come along with me.
 Not only do I get to see a new destination, but I also get to experience the trip through the eyes of others that are important to me.
+My next group trip I am hosting travels this week to the Mediterranean.

-Here are my group trips for 2022 and 2023:
+Here are my group trips for 2025 and 2026:

 My group trips with a group leader are a bit different.
 Usually, someone comes to me telling me they want to plan a trip with like minded people (family, friends, co workers, or social groups).
 Generally, when I have a group leader, I don’t travel with that group.
 The group leader takes on the responsibility of narrowing down the destination, resort, cruise, and any activities.
 The two of us plan the trip together and then they invite their group.